 - Oxygen: To prevent unpleasant odours, turn the compost pile regularly

-- Earth Machine: Learn how to compost here.
+- Earth Machine: Can help you learn to compost.
 The Earth Machine is a pre-manufactured backyard composting unit.

-- City of Airdrie centralized yard waste drop-off: From May 1 - October 31, residents can dispose of grass clippings, branches and leaves at the Eastside recycling depot or Airdrie Transfer Site.
+- City of Airdrie yard waste drop-off: From May 1 - October 31, residents can dispose of grass clippings, branches and leaves at the Airdrie Transfer Site.
 Sod and pet waste are not accepted.
-The finished material is used by the Parks department on sports fields and flower beds throughout the city
+Transfer site fees apply.

 - Grass cycling: The most effective way to deal with grass clippings is to leave them on the lawn.
 This returns valuable nutrients to your lawn making your lawn healthier, thicker and greener.
 Grass cycling also saves you time and effort as you no longer have to stop and fill bags with clippings